 Jansen’s areas of interest mainly cover philosophy of law and ethics, but he also publishes on aesthetics and philosophy of art, semiotics of law, philosophy of existence, medical ethics and health law, sustainability in global supply chains and the art sector, comparative constitutional law, business ethics and management philosophy, and legal history.

-In January 2022, Bart defended his dissertation at Nyenrode in which he believes that in business ethics, legal thinking gets in the way of real ethics.
+In January 2022, Bart Jansen defended his legal philosophical dissertation at Nyenrode where he defended his thesis that business ethics is subject to juridification and that this juridification gets in the way of real ethics.